hhfff/flutter-testing/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
-The code was based on Learn Flutter & Dart to Build iOS & Android Apps in Udemy course.
+The code was based on Learn Flutter & Dart to Build iOS & Android Apps in Udemy.

 A few resources to get you started if this is your first Flutter project: